Skip to main content

 The Community Bank Sentiment Index is an index derived from quarterly polling of community bankers across the nation.
 As community bankers answer questions about their outlook on the economy, their answers are analyzed and compiled into a single number.
 An index reading of 100 indicates a neutral sentiment, while anything above 100 indicates a positive sentiment, and anything below 100 indicates negative sentiment.

-The 2023 Q4 Community Bank Sentiment Index Number is:
+The 2024 Q3 Community Bank Sentiment Index Number

-This represents a negative reading in economic sentiment by community bankers and is six points above the index reading for last quarter.
-This is the eighth consecutive quarter with a negative CBSI reading.
+This represents a positive reading in economic sentiment by community bankers and is 11 points above the index reading for last quarter.
+This is the first positive CBSI reading since the fourth quarter of 2021.

-• In a special question, 81% of community bankers believe the U.S. economy is at the start of, or already in, a recession.
-The percentage is down from 87% last quarter.
+• In a special question, 79% of community bankers believe the U.S. economy is at the start of, or already in, a recession.
+The percentage is up from 75% last quarter.

 Interactive Dashboard